- Who can attend UCLA Summer Sessions?

 How do I order a transcript?

-Ordering a transcript can be done online through URSA or by submitting a Transcript Request Form to the Registrar's Office.
-Transcript Request Forms can be dowloaded from the Registrar's Web site or picked up in the North Lobby of Murphy Hall.
+Ordering a transcript can be done online through MyUCLA or by submitting a Transcript Request Form to the Registrar's Office.
+Transcript Request Forms can be downloaded from the Registrar's Web site or picked up in the North Lobby of Murphy Hall.

 Current students’ transcript fees are billed to their student account.
 Former students should submit a check or money order payable to UC-Regents.
 Requests are not processed if students have outstanding financial, academic, or administrative obligations to the university.